 This makes them ideal for engines and other combustion applications.
 Heavier oils, such as diesel and lubricating oils, have a higher flash point and are less flammable.
 This makes them better suited for non-combustion applications.

-Based on the scientific evidence, crude oil is highly flammable and can pose a serious fire hazard.
+Based on scientific evidence, crude oil is highly flammable and can pose a serious fire hazard.
 Therefore, it is important to take precautions when handling and storing crude oil.

 Crude oil should be stored in closed, fire-resistant containers in a well-ventilated area.
 It is also important to keep crude oil away from heat sources and open flames.
 When handling crude oil, always use personal protective equipment, including gloves, goggles, and fire-resistant clothing.